-Health writing is a wonderfully unique profession that allows you to work as both a freelancer or employee, either full-time or part-time.
+Health writing is a wonderfully unique profession that allows you to work as a freelancer or employee, full-time or part-time.
 Whether you’re looking for an entry-level medical writer job, a senior role or want to go freelance, opportunities are plentiful.

 Even though the type of work you do is still health writing, both options obviously have quite different working days and conditions.